Postgraduate Doctoral loans

 Further information about the Postgraduate Doctoral Loan is available via the government services website.

-If you are an English student or an EU student who meets certain criteria, you can apply for the Postgraduate Doctoral Loan (PDL) of up to £25,700 from the UK government for postgraduate doctoral courses beginning in 2019-20.
+If you are a Home student, you can apply for the Postgraduate Doctoral Loan (PDL) of up to £27,892 from the UK government for postgraduate doctoral courses beginning in 2022-23.

 The PDL is not means-tested, so it doesn't matter what your household income is.
 In addition you will not repay any of your Undergraduate loans or Postgraduate Loan for Master’s study whilst you are studying.